 Regret is the millstone that hangs around the neck of all the characters except the selfish, young Harry.
 Bessie regrets that she cannot find the will to leave and create a better life for herself.
 Captain Hagberd clearly regrets the way that he and his son parted and so fabricates a fantasy that his son will return to him tomorrow, always tomorrow and all fences will be miraculously mended.
 Hagberd, of course, needs to believe that the reunion is always just one more day away because he could not face the specter of his son's return today.
 What if his son returned and nothing had changed between them?
 Denial is the mother of hope and the shield that protects us from regret.
 Bessie's father, Josiah, I suspect regrets certainly his loss of sight and the loss of his dead wife but I suspect he regrets more.
 His loathing of Bessie's almost familial relationship with Captain Hagberd reminds him of his own failings as a father and, lacking the skills to make amends, he instead lashes out at his poor daughter, driving her yet farther away.

-A dense story with a lot going on.
-Well worth a read or ten, you will be thankful that you did.
+It's a dense story with a lot going on.
+It is well worth a read or ten though, and you will be thankful that you did.

 Read More From Owlcation

 Oddly, when I thought about writing this article, I couldn't find many other reviews of this little gem penned by the masterful Joseph Conrad.
 I say that it is odd because it's a charmingly sad little story that I think has been forgotten or lost.
 It sparked a question in me as to how many of my friends were familiar with Conrad's work.
 In my inquiry, I uncovered an interesting division.
 Two interesting divisions, in fact.